yiwang/stjepang.github.io/_posts/2020-01-25-build-your-own-block-on.md

 test futures_block_on_50_yields ... bench:       1,139 ns/iter (+/- 30)
 ```

-The numbers say our custom `block_on()` is roughly 2 or 3 times faster in this particular benchmark.
-Not bad at all!
+The numbers say our custom `block_on()` is roughly 2 or 3 times faster in this particular benchmark, which is not bad at all!

 ## Conclusion

 Async Rust can feel intimidating because it contains so much machinery: the `Future` trait, pining, the `Context` type, `Waker` and its friends `RawWaker` and `RawWakerVTable`, desugaring of `async` and `await`, unsafe code, raw pointers, and so on.

-But the thing is, a lot of the ugly stuff is not that important — it’s really just boring boilerplate that can be removed with crates like `pin-utils`, `async-task`, and `crossbeam`.
+But the thing is, a lot of the ugly stuff is not even that important — it’s really just boring boilerplate that can be removed with crates like `pin-utils`, `async-task`, and `crossbeam`.

 And indeed, today we managed to build an efficient `block_on()` in few lines of safe code without having to understand most of that boilerplate.
-In another blog post, we’ll also build a real executor…
+In another blog post, we’ll build a real executor…